Expansion of the Recognise, Respond and Refer Pilot and National Training for the Primary Care Workforce

 What are we doing?

-- $1.5 million for Brisbane South Primary Health Network (PHN) to expand the family violence training currently provided; and
+- $1.5 million for Brisbane South Primary Health Network (PHN) to expand its existing Recognise, Respond and Refer pilot;

-The second stream of activity is the National Training for Primary Care Workforce (NTPCW) program to support two components, comprising $2.1 million of funding:
+The second stream of activity is the National Training for Primary Health Care Workers (NTPHCW) program.
+This $2.1 million component comprises:

-- The Royal Australian College of General Practitioners will update the training resource titled Abuse and Violence – Working with our patients in general practice (the white book); and
+- $0.3 million for the Royal Australian College of General Practitioners (RACGP) to update the training resource titled Abuse and Violence – Working with our patients in general practice (the White Book); and

 What have we achieved so far?